Part 2: The Cloud and NG9-1-1

 Hybrid cloud.
 The cloud infrastructure is a composition of two or more clouds (private, community, or public) that remain unique entities but are bound together by technology that enables data and application portability (e.g., cloud bursting for load-balancing between clouds).
 NG9-1-1 is a good example of a Hybrid cloud and will be covered in more detail in a later installment in this series.

 Community cloud.
-The cloud infrastructure is shared by several organizations for essay writer for hire and supports a specific community that has shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
+The cloud infrastructure is shared by several organizations and supports a specific community that has shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
 It may be managed by the organizations or a third party and may exist on premise or off premise.

 In the next series installment, we’ll look more carefully at how NG9-1-1 and its different components fits into each of these service and deployment models.
 Read part 3 here.